raphaelrpl/eows/doc/authentication.md

 The OAuth2 specification is a flexible framework standard that describes a set of grants for a client app to acquire an access token to authenticate a request to API endpoint and use it to access protected resources.

-- Resource owner (User) - Entity capable of granting access to protected resource;
+- Resource owner (User) - Entity capable of granting access to some portion of their account;
 - Resource Server (API Server) - Server that provides protected resources, capable of accepting and responding request to protect resources using *access_tokens*;
 - Client - Application making protected resource requests on behalf of the resource owner and with its authorization;
-- Authorization Server - Server handler, issuing *access tokens* to the client after successfully authenticating the resource owner
+- Authorization Server - Server handler, issuing *access tokens* to the client after successfully authenticating the resource owner.
+The user approves or denies the request.

 The OAuth2 concepts has multiple grant type implementations: